 Take note of the following details:

-Starting watts: it is an amount of electricity needed to start the appliance.
+Starting watts: it is the amount of electricity needed to start the appliance.

-Running watts: it is an amount of electricity required to run after the appliance are started.
+Running watts: it is the amount of electricity required to run after the appliance is started.

 Choose a generator to run your house above your requirements.